BioMedLab-HM/biomed-iot/README.md

 ### Points of failure
 - Do not cancel setup prematurely.
 Depending on speed of download servers the duration of the setup may vary usually between five and 15 minutes.
 - The setup script requires sudo permissions.
 Ensure that the user running the setup has sudo privileges.
-- To check your installation [follow this guide](tests/tests_after_setup.md)
+- Do the [tests to run after installation](tests/tests_after_setup.md) to check your installation integrity

 ### Testing of MQTT-Server/Network performance etc.
-A performance test script will come soon...
+A test script to measure core website performance will come soon...

 ## How it works
 ![Biomed IoT schema](biomed_iot.png "Biomed IoT schema")